SORT3D: Spatial Object-centric Reasoning Toolbox for Zero-Shot 3D Grounding Using Large Language Models: Related Work

 \subsection{Grounding Large Language Models in 3D}

 Recent efforts have also aimed to develop 3D foundation models capable of handling general 3D tasks.
-These models build upon pretrained LLMs, fine-tuning them on tokenized 3D data.
-By leveraging the strong reasoning capabilities of LLMs, these approaches bridge the gap between natural language understanding and 3D perception.
-One of the pioneering works in this space, 3D-LLM \cite{3dllm}, adopts a 2D VLM as its backbone.
-To extract 3D features, it projects a given 3D input into multiple 2D images, obtains dense 2D features using ConceptFusion \cite{conceptfusion}, and reconstructs 3D representations from these 2D embeddings. \cite{chen2024grounded} improves upon the work to handle grounding to different viewpoints and generalizes to various 3D tasks with large-scale language-scene pretraining.
-Another significant contribution in this domain is LEO \cite{leo}, which aims to create a unified 3D foundation model.
-LEO utilizes a pretrained LLM and applies LoRA \cite{lora} fine-tuning to adapt it for 3D-centric tasks.
-A key enabling factor for these methods is their reliance on pretrained LLMs and dense 2D data, demonstrating that grounding 3D understanding in well-established 2D and language-based representations is a powerful approach for advancing 3D reasoning.
+These models leverage the strong reasoning capabilities of pretrained LLMs, achieving strong performance on 3D scene understanding tasks by fine-tuning the LLMs on tokenized 3D data.
+One of the pioneering works in this space, 3D-LLM \cite{3dllm}, distills rich 2D foundation model features and a 2D VLM backbone to improve performance, mitigating the lack of 3D data. \cite{chen2024grounded} improves upon the work to handle grounding to different viewpoints and generalizes to various 3D tasks with large-scale language-scene pretraining.
+The efficacy of 2D foundation model features in these approaches demonstrates that grounding 3D understanding in well-established 2D and language-based representations is a powerful approach for advancing 3D reasoning.
 This factor subsequently inspires the design of our pipeline with the incorporation of 2D captions.